 Once I remove an area of practice from my licence, can I re-license in that area?

 Yes.
-If, within 36 months, you decide to return to an area of practice you previously removed from your licence, you can do so by completing any REP courses for that practice area that were required during your absence from that sector of the industry and then adding those practice areas back to your licence during your next renewal.
+If, within 36 months, you decide to return to an area of practice you previously removed from your licence, you can do so by completing any REP courses for that practice area that were required during your absence from that sector of the industry.
+Sectors will automatically be added to your licence upon completion of the outstanding REP courses.

 If you wish to return to an area of practice, but it has been more than 36 months, you will have to complete the pre-licensing education for that sector prior to renewing.